vmlaker/pythonwildmagic/docs/source/installing.rst

 The following guide is intended to walk you through the installation of |NAME|, with all its software dependencies, on a Linux operating system.
 All Linux systems (distributions, installations, kernel versions, etc.) are not alike, and your installation experience might be different from the steps here.
 In case these instructions do not work verbatim for you, hopefully the intentions are clear enough so you can accomplish the steps on your system.

-1. Install Wild Magic C++ Libraries
+1. Install Wild Magic C++ libraries
 ===================================

 Create the destination directory and ``cd`` into it: